makersacademy/rps-challenge/README.md

 ## Planning
 ## Learnings
 ## Issues encountered
-- `Capybara::ElementNotFound: Unable to find field "player_1_name" that is not disabled` but my field exist and is enabled
+- `Capybara::ElementNotFound: Unable to find field "player_1_name" that is not disabled` but my field exist and is enabled -> set my capybara steps incorrectly